AlexSD92/ckc_lifts/README.md

 All HTML pages have been tested with the w3c validator and have passed with no errors.

-There were some warnings regarding redundant alt="" text for the images, but it was not applicaple to the text included.
+There were some warnings regarding redundant alt="" text for the images, but it was not applicable to the text included.

 ### [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/)